• Skip to main content

 • te – て : a conjunctive particle used after a verb, adjective, or auxiliary verb to make its te form.
 In the example, this is used after “nobashi” to make its te form, “nobashi te”.
 Verbs need to be changed to their te forms to be connected with “iru”.

-• iru – いる : an auxiliary verb used to express the continuity of the action described by the preceding verb.
+• iru – いる : an auxiliary verb used to express the continuity of the action described by its preceding verb.
 In the example, this is used after “nobashi te” to express the continuity of its action, ‘to grow’.

 To differentiate this type from the others, we need to be careful with the verb working together.
 This type often precedes a verb meaning ‘to grow’, ‘to wave’, or ‘to cut’.